ReneeFranzwa/careers.edsurge.com/_posts/2015-07-01-reporting-fellowship.md

 ---
 layout: post
-title: EdSurge is Looking for Two Reporting Fellows
+title: EdSurge is Looking for a Reporter
 date_open_since: 2015-07-01 00:00:00
 not_available: false
 ---

-[EdSurge](https://www.edsurge.com) is looking for two Reporting Fellows who are passionate about sharing the conversations and ideas that will influence how learners learn—and how teachers teach.
-As an EdSurge Fellow, you will cover the growing community of education entrepreneurs along with the students, educators and learners they’re supposed to serve.
+[EdSurge](https://www.edsurge.com) is looking for a reporter who is passionate about sharing the conversations and ideas that will influence how learners learn—and how teachers teach.
+You will cover the growing community of education entrepreneurs along with the students, educators and learners they’re supposed to serve.

 <!--break-->